kaazing/gateway/doc/high-availability/u_ha.md

     </figcaption>
     </figure>
-2. In the case when one of the cluster members terminates unexpectedly, then the ${gateway.name.long} clients connected to that member will reconnect to the cluster and other members will no longer redirect to that cluster member.
+2. In the case when one of the cluster members terminates unexpectedly, then the KAAZING Gateway clients connected to that member will reconnect to the cluster and other members will no longer redirect to that cluster member.
 This is shown in the following figure:
     <figure>
     ![This figure shows a cluster of three members but one member has failed.
 The two surviving cluster members and the clients reestablish connections to each other and no longer connect to the failed node.](../images/f-ha-cluster-fail-web.jpg)
     <figcaption>